cerebral/cerebral/docs/introduction/compute.md

 })
 ```

 It uses the *itemKey* property from the component to grab the actual item.
 It then grabs each user based on the userIds of the item.
-You can also compose multiple compute together.
+Then we could add additional computed to only get certain users.

 ```js
 connect({